-The question is ‘where/when’ is the start of a project?
+The question is ‘where/when the start of a project is?

-Unless you started right then (or even before) to track customer requirements, you don’t have line of site from the customer voice to how you’re responding it.
+Unless you started right then (or even before) to track customer requirements, you don’t have a line of sight from the customer’s voice to how you’re responding to it.
 That means you have to rely on fluffy stuff like opinions, past experience, and comparing yourself to the competition to judge your chance of winning.
 This fluffy process pushes organizations to statistical chumming philosophy/thinking in proposal responses.
-For example, if we win 1 out of 10 proposals we respond to, we need to respond to 100 proposals to keep the doors open—not very scientific.
+For example, if we win 1 out of 10 proposals, we need to respond to 100 proposals to keep the doors open—not very scientific.

 - Moving from Ad hoc, unpredictable, mysterious proposal art to proposal science